grafeas/kritis/install.md

 NOTE: Your account must be whitelisted to enable the Container Analysis API.
 To do so, join the  [Container Analysis Users Group](https://groups.google.com/forum/#!forum/containeranalysis-users).
 It may take 1-5 business days to approve the request.

-Once approved, visit following links:
+Once approved, enable the necessary API's:

 *  [Enable the Container Analysis API](https://console.cloud.google.com/flows/enableapi?apiid=containeranalysis.googleapis.com&redirect=https://cloud.google.com/container-registry/docs/get-image-vulnerabilities)
 * [Enable the Kubernetes API](https://console.cloud.google.com/projectselector/kubernetes)

+Wait for the above API's to be fully enabled, then enable vulnerability scanning:

 * [Enable vulnerability scanning](https://console.cloud.google.com/gcr/settings)

 For more documentation, see [Container Analysis Overview](https://cloud.google.com/container-registry/docs/container-analysis).